aws/codecatalyst-blueprints/packages/blueprints/blueprint-builder/static-assets/getting-started.md

 ```
 yarn blueprint:preview
-yarn blueprint:preview --endpoint 'api-gamma.quokka.codes'// Publish to another (integ) endpoint.
+yarn blueprint:preview --endpoint 'api-gamma.quokka.codes' // Publish to another (integ) endpoint.
 You shouldn't normally need to do this.
 ```

 You're done!